 What else do we know about these creatures called birds?
 Read on to discover 22 intriguing facts about birds that we have curated.

-Related: For more bird inspiration, check out what other people have to say about our fine feathered friends in our compile of the best bird quotes.
-You can also read up on the smallest birds in the world.
+Related: For more bird inspiration, check out what other people have to say about our fine feathered friends in our compilation of the best bird quotes.

 There are numerous bird species all over the world.
 Typically, many scientists estimate the number of bird species to be about over 10,000.
 However, according to new research, there are about 18,000 bird species in the world!1